1337xp/1337xp/README.md

 ## 1337xp
-Heh.
-I like to make Touhou fangames, music and love to work with analog electronics.
+I like to work on old computers.

 ## Stats